vdsm/virtual-dsm/readme.md

 ## Disclaimer

-You're only allowed to run this container on original Synology hardware, any other use is not permitted and might not be legal.
+Run this container on original Synology hardware, any other use is not permitted and might not be legal.